CrayLabs/SmartSim/doc/experiment.rst

 ========
 Overview
 ========
-SmartSim offers functionality to automate the deployment of HPC workloads and distributed, in-memory storage via the :ref:`Experiment API<experiment_api>`.
+SmartSim offers functionality to automate the deployment of loosely-coupled HPC and AI workflows using an in-memory, AI-enabled, distributed memory store via the :ref:`Experiment API<experiment_api>`.
-The ``Experiment`` is SmartSims Python user interface that enables users to create and construct the stages of a workflow.
-The Experiment API offers three different workflow stages:
+The ``Experiment`` is SmartSim's top level object that enables users to create and construct the components of a workflow.
+The Experiment API offers three different workflow components:
 :ref:`Orchestrator<Orchestrator>`, :ref:`Model<Model>`, and :ref:`Ensemble<Ensemble>`.

-Once an experiment entity is initialized, a user has access to the associated entity interface that enables a user to configure the entity and retrieve entity information: :ref:`Model API<mode_api>`, :ref:`Orchestrator API<orc_api>` and :ref:`Ensemble API<ensem_api>`.
-There is no limit to the number of stages a user can initialize within an experiment.
+Once an experiment entity is initialized, a user has access to the associated entity interface that enables a user to configure the entity and retrieve entity information: :ref:`Model API<model_api>`, :ref:`Orchestrator API<orchestrator_api>` and :ref:`Ensemble API<ensemble_api>`.
+There is no limit to the number of entities a user can initialize within an experiment.

-The Experiment controls launching, monitoring and stopping all entities.
-Users can initialize an :ref:`Experiment <experiment_api>` at the beginning of a Jupyter notebook, interactive python session, or Python file and use the ``Experiment`` to iteratively create, configure and launch computational kernels via entities on the system through the specified launcher.
-The interface was designed to be simple, with as little complexity as possible, and agnostic to the backend launching mechanism (local, Slurm, PBSPro, etc.).

 .. figure:: images/Experiment.png